-When Disney World reopened with health and safety measures in place, it adapted by reducing capacity and enforcing physical distancing for every mode of transportation.
-During peak traveling times, buses, monorails, boats and Disney Skyliner have been taking longer than usual, so it's important now more than ever before for frog families to set aside extra time if they’re relying on Disney transportation.
-Have no fear, though!
-We frogs are here to help you hop from place to place as efficiently as possible, given the circumstances.
+Anyone can access Disney World transportation (not just those staying on-site).
+With buses, monorails, boats and Disney Skyliner, you have many options to choose from.
+We frogs are here to help you hop from place to place as efficiently as possible.
 This guide breaks down how each mode of transportation is currently running and any tips to keep in mind.
 Let's get movin'!

 General Walt Disney World Transportation Expectations

 If you don’t want to depend solely on Disney transportation or don’t wish to be around others in these enclosed spaces, you may want to consider walking, using a ride-sharing service or driving yourself in your own vehicle or a rental car.
-Even if you’re driving, know that the parking trams are not operating, so you’ll want to add a few extra minutes for walking to the main entrance of each park.
+If you’re driving, exciting news!
+The parking trams are confirmed to be returning in 2022, with them being cleared for dispatch first at Magic Kingdom sometime in late December 2021.